Norwich railway station: Miscellaneous

-Before carriages were lit by electric lighting they were lit by gas.
+Before carriages were equipped with electric lighting, they were fuelled by gas.
 Norwich had an oil gas works and carriages north of a line from Harwich to Cambridge were supplied with oil gas.
 The gas was distributed to other stations in a dedicated fleet of ten tank wagons.
-Use of the facility declined in the 1930s although up until the 1950s catering vehicles were still supplied.
+Use of the facility declined in the 1930s; although, up until the 1950s, catering vehicles were still supplied.

 Children's author Arthur Ransome set the opening paragraph of Coot Club (1934) at Norwich Thorpe station.
 It also appears in the 1971 film The Go-Between.